 7. St. Philomena Church

 Clearly, Mysore is all about grand architectures!
-Next in the list of best places to visit in Mysore is St Philomena church, which is one of the largest Cathedrals of South Asia.
+Next in the list of best places to see in Mysore is St Philomena church, which is one of the largest Cathedrals of South Asia.
 Built in Gothic style, the construction plan of the church has been laid very thoughtfully.

 The church’s basement has catacombs below the main altar.
 The floor plan is laid in the shape of the Holy Cross with Congregation Hall, Choir and Transepts over its ends.
 The stained glass windows depict the paintings of famous events of Christ’s era.